-In the newer macOS 10.14 Mojave, Apple has made some privacy and security changes and as a result has affected the way Backblaze behaves.
-If running macOS 10.14 you will need to follow these steps to reenable Backblaze to back up your:
+In the newer macOS, beginning with 10.14 Mojave, Apple has made some privacy and security changes and as a result has affected the way Backblaze behaves.
+If running macOS 10.14 or later you will need to follow these steps to reenable Backblaze to back up your:

 Photos, Contacts, Calendars, Safari, Mail, or other Apple items.